Xilinx/versal-restart-trd/_sources/pages/usecases/apu_wdt.md.txt

 This function demonstrates the system recovery through FPD Watchdog.

-The Linux, running on APU subsystem, launches the trd application `watchdog-daemon` as daemon using the init script `watchdog-daemon-init`.
+The Linux, running on APU subsystem, launches the TRD application `watchdog-daemon` as daemon using the init script `watchdog-daemon-init`.
 This application is responsible for configuring and kicking the FPD Watchdog in the system for infinite time.

 The watchdog is configured with the timeout value of __20 seconds__ and is kicked every __5 seconds__.